jbatonnet/Rinkhals/docs/docs/guides/orca-slicer-usage.md

 Download and install the latest OrcaSlicer application from: [Official OrcaSlicer Repo](https://github.com/SoftFever/OrcaSlicer/releases)

+!!! warning Important

-🚨 **Important** 🚨: Do not use websites like "orcaslicer.net", "orcaslicer.co" or "orca-slicer.com" as those are not the official websites.
+    Do not use websites like "orcaslicer.net", "orcaslicer.co" or "orca-slicer.com" as those are not the official websites.

 Make sure you have Rinkhals installed on your printer.